Ever wondered how to get faster internet? This article is for you.

-People can steal your bandwidth without you even knowing it, especially if you didn’t set up your wireless router correctly.
+People can steal your bandwidth—and slow down your internet—without you even knowing it, especially if you didn’t set up your wireless router correctly.
 If your network isn’t secure, anyone within its range could be using your internet signal.

-To improve your internet speeds and prevent others from using your internet without permission, log into your router settings, disable network sharing settings, and add a password to protect your signal.
+To make your internet speed faster and prevent others from using your internet without permission, log into your router settings, disable network sharing settings, and add a password to protect your signal.

 3. Check Auto-Updating Programs

-If your internet moves slowly, start Task Manager on your PC or Activity Monitor on your Mac to examine which programs are running in the background and pinpoint where the slowdown is happening.
+If your connection is slow, start Task Manager on your PC or Activity Monitor on your Mac to examine which programs are running in the background and pinpoint where the slowdown is happening.

 4. Scan for Malware

 After you’ve checked your system for speed-stealing programs, scan your system for viruses.
 Malware can hog your bandwidth and send virus-embedded emails and other infectious information to others, clogging up your internet in the process.